Marcell Ozuna Player Props: Braves vs. Pirates

 Marcell Ozuna At The Plate

-- Among the qualifying hitters in MLB play, he ranks 115th in batting average, 103rd in on-base percentage, and 32nd in slugging.

-- In 63.4% of his 93 games this season, Ozuna has picked up at least one hit.
-He's also had 17 multi-hit games.

-- Looking at the 93 games he has played this season, he's hit a long ball in 21 of them (22.6%), and in 6.2% of his trips to the dish.
+- He has hit a long ball in 22.3% of his games this year, and 6.1% of his trips to the dish.

-- Ozuna has an RBI in 31 of 93 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Ozuna has had at least one RBI in 34.0% of his games this year (32 of 94), with two or more RBI 13 times (13.8%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.